 - lime wedges

 - sour cream

-Remove the chicken from the pan and set aside.
-If the sauce is still runny, simmer it for 1-2 minutes until it's thickened.
-Otherwise, pour the sauce right over the chicken.
-Let cool for a few minutes, then shred the chicken and layer your tacos with the toppings.
-Serve with extra sauce from the chicken and top with sour cream.
+- Remove the chicken from the pan and set aside.
+If the sauce is still runny, simmer it for 1-2 minutes until it's thickened and remove from the heat immediately.
+Let the chicken cool for a few minutes, then shred the chicken and place in a large bowl.
+Pour the sauce right over the chicken.
+Serve with extra sauce from the chicken and top with sour cream, cheese, cilantro, and lime.

 - Boneless chicken thighs have less fat on them so it makes the sauce faster less greasy.

 - Bone-in, skin-on chicken thighs take longer to cook (about 25 minutes or so) and have more fat in them.
 If you use chicken thighs with the bone and skins on them, you'll need to drain the fat out of the pan before adding the orange juice and chipotles with the adobe sauce because the sauce can get a little too greasy and may not thicken as it should.

 - You can use chicken breasts in this recipe but you may have to adjust the cooking time depending on the thickness of the breasts.